- docs

 # DNS

 A wildcard DNS entry will be needed to point to the domain that is used for the project instances.
-This will need to point to the K8s Ingress controller.
+This will need to point to the kubernetes Ingress controller.

-For example if you want projects to be access able as [project-name].example.com
+For example if you want projects to be accessible as [instance-name].example.com

 you will need to ensure that *.example.com